the Work

 Oil Painting, 6 feet tall

-My work explores how stories take shape within us and how we change each other when we share them.
-I am curious about how people have lived throughout history, what they've endured, and how these experiences connect us across generations.
+My work explores how stories take shape within us and how we change one another by sharing them.
+I am curious about how people have lived throughout history, what they have endured, and the connections that persist across generations.
+My sculptures invite viewers to consider their own relationships, memories, and communities, allowing each piece to take on personal meaning.

 In 2019, Rynearson curated and exhibited in SHARING BLANKETS at the Wallowa Nez Perce Homeland.